Skip to Main Content

 • Remain Calm - Remain as calm as you can around your pet.
 When an animal is in pain, they may react quite negatively towards anyone who is trying to help them by biting or scratching.

 • Bring Your Pet In For Care - Do not put yourself at risk!
-Safely bring your pet to one of our Southern Wisconsin veterinary clinics or an after-hours emergency vet location detailed above.
+Safely bring your pet an after-hours emergency vet location detailed above.

 Emergency FAQs